pateldeev/cs480Patel/PA6/README.md

-# PA6: Object & Texture Loader - STILL DEVELOPING
+# PA6: Object & Texture Loader

 ## Group
 This is the main repository for the code.
 The group members include